 Want to contribute to the Mount Sutro Trail Network?
-Join us for a volunteer event on the 1st and 3rd Saturday of every month from 9 AM - 1 PM.
+Join us for a volunteer event on the 1st and 3rd Saturday of every month from 8:45 AM - 12:30 PM.

 The Mount Sutro Native Plant Nursery has been operating since Fall 2012.
-The nursery works in conjunction with the conservation program to conserve unique plant species of Mount Sutro, and grows additional species for habitat restoration to provide wildlife habitat and forage.
+The nursery works in conjunction with the conservation program to conserve unique plant species of Mount Sutro and grows additional species for habitat restoration to provide wildlife habitat and forage.
 The nursery propagates California native plant species sourced locally within the city of San Francisco.
 Extra plants are available for sale to the public for habitat gardens (see Nursery page for more information).
-Currently the nursery grows over 180 different species, and houses over 4,000 plants in total.
+Currently, the nursery grows over 180 different species, and houses over 4,000 plants in total.
 The nursery also has a large demonstration garden to showcase native plants.
 The nursery is staffed mainly by volunteers, directed by the Nursery Manager, who work on seed cleaning, pre-germination treatments, propagation, up-potting, as well as weeding, pruning, mixing potting soil and all other maintenance tasks.

-Want to care for and learn about our native plants?
+Want to learn about plants and improve habitat?
 Join us for a volunteer project every Wednesday from 9:30 AM - 11:30 PM and every Thursday from 9:30 AM - 11:30 AM.